indiketa/docker-loadbalancer/README.md

 # docker-loadbalancer
 Automatic haproxy-based docker load balancer.

-This container implements a container load balancer (only for containers running in a single host).
-The load balancer configures itself automatically.
+This container implements a container load balancer (containers running in a same host).
+Load balancer is configured automatically.

 ## Use case
-Imagine you have (in a single host) 5 containers of ```nginx``` and you want to balance the incoming traffic between them, you need a loadbalancer.
+Imagine you have 5 containers of ```nginx``` and you want to balance the incoming traffic between them, you need a loadbalancer.
 This loadbalancer is autoconfigured reading target container labels.

 If you have any questions, please open an issue.